 Yes.
-Your health care provider is required to make sure you are the person who has the right to get the medical record before they give it to you.
+Your health care provider must make sure you are the person who has the right to get the medical record before they give it to you.
 Your provider is allowed to choose the method for verifying your identity.
 For example, your provider might ask for an identification card (such as a driver's license).